polzbit/ui-components/README.md

 # UI Components

-library for ui components built using react and typescript, contains 14 ui components and 60 unit tests that cover 100% of the components.
+library for ui components built using react and typescript, contains 14 ui components and 60 unit tests.

 ## Available Scripts